Rawlinna, Western Australia

-Rawlinna is the southernmost end of the Connie Sue Highway, a 4-wheel drive track that extends 650 km north to the Aboriginal community of Warburton.
+Rawlinna is at the southernmost end of the Connie Sue Highway, a 4-wheel drive track that extends 650 km north to the Aboriginal community of Warburton.
+Rawlinna comes under the jurisdiction of the City of Kalgoorlie-Boulder, situated 380 km to the west.

-Australia’s largest operating sheep station, Rawlinna Station, covering an area of – about the area of the Sydney conurbation – adjoins the railway line.
+Adjoining the railway line is Australia's largest operating sheep station, Rawlinna Station, covering an area slightly more than 1.0 million hectares (2.5 million acres or 3900 square miles): about the area of the Sydney conurbation.
 It runs up to 65,000 Merino sheep in a good season.
-Mustering and droving is done on motorbikes and in aircraft to locate them, beginning in January for a 10-week shearing program.
+Mustering and droving are done on motorbikes and in aircraft to locate them, beginning in January for a 10-week shearing program.
 A muster can take up to 100 km to get the sheep into the shearing shed at Jumbuck's "Depot" outstation.

 A small, open-cut limestone mine is 2 km north of the settlement, from which lime is extracted for gold production at Kalgoorlie.

 Visitors come from far and wide each year to the popular gymkhana known as the "Nullarbor Muster", which benefits a number of charities.

 Trans-Australian Railway

-Rawlinna is a stop for the Indian Pacific, the experiential tourism train that operates between Perth and Sydney.

-The train is the successor to the Trans-Australian, which was inaugurated in 1917, when the line was opened.
-Before 1951, when diesel locomotives were introduced, steam locomotives required frequent servicing because of poor water quality; Rawlinna was one of four major stations that had workshops and facilities such as a food store and bakery operated by the Commonwealth Railways, and a school.
-However, all Commonwealth Railways operational buildings have been demolished; about a dozen buildings remain.
+Rawlinna was a replenishment stop for freight trains and the Commonwealth Railways passenger train, the Great Western Express, which was inaugurated in 1917 (when the line was opened) and its successor, the Trans-Australian.
+Before 1951, when diesel locomotives were introduced, steam locomotives needed frequent replenishment with water.
+On the Trans-Australian Railway, frequent servicing was also required because of poor water quality; Rawlinna was one of four major stations that had workshops and facilities such as a food store and bakery operated by the Commonwealth Railways, and a school which took part in an annual inter-school sports day alongside students from Cook and Tarcoola.
+Diesel-hauled passenger trains only need to stop to refill water in the passenger cars.
+That factor, combined with changed technologies – such as concrete sleepers, modern rail fastenings, continuous welded rail and mechanised track maintenance by contractors – eliminated the need for local employees.
+With trains travelling faster – 125 km/h passenger, 110 km/h freight – train crews no longer rested at Rawlinna, staying instead at Parkeston and Cook.
+About 10 buildings remain.